kevinolega/callcentertrainingtips/6wel/guidelines/self-correction.md

 Don't just use double-space on your Google Document.

-The space allows us to see the errors clearly.
+The space between lines allows us to see the errors.

 I also put the correction on the space.